kronaemmanuel/PPSD-assignment-3/Dawood/Issue Tracking.md

 - Assignment of a priority to each issue based on the overall importance of that issue, the customer, date of submission, SLA
 - Containing a detailed descriptions of the problem being experienced, attempted solutions or workarounds, and other relevant information
 - Maintaining of a history of each change

+## Workflow
+An example is presented to explain how a common ITS would work:
+1. A developer encounters a error about a problem.
+Some applications provide built-in messaging system and automatic error reporting from [exception handling](https://en.wikipedia.org/wiki/Exception_handling) blocks.
+1. The technician verifies that the problem is real, and not just perceived.
+The technician will also ensure that enough information about the problem is obtained from the customer.
+This information generally includes the environment of the customer, when and how the issue occurs, and all other relevant circumstances.
+1. The technician creates the issue in the system, entering all relevant data, as provided by the customer.
+1. As work is done on that issue, the system is updated with new data by the technician.
+Any attempt at fixing the problem should be noted in the issue system.
+Ticket status most likely will be changed from open to pending.
+1. After the issue has been fully addressed, it is marked as resolved in the issue tracking system.

+If the problem is not fully resolved, the ticket will be reopened once the technician receives new information from the customer.
+A [Run Book Automation](https://en.wikipedia.org/wiki/Run_Book_Automation) process that implements best practices for these workflows and increases IT personnel effectiveness is becoming very common.